-The Lion's Head Drinking Water System Financial Plan represents a forecast of the financial performance of the drinking water system over a study period starting in the year 2020 to the year 2026.
+The Lion's Head Drinking Water System Financial Plan represents a forecast of the financial performance of the drinking water system over a study period starting in the year 2025 to the year 2031.
 The following notes are intended to document and/or clarify some of the assumptions made in generating the financial information contained in the tables.
 The reader is cautioned that the Financial Plan contains un-audited financial information and is subject to change.

-- 1. The DWS had a reserve balance of \$310,797 at the end of 2019.
-The reserve decreased throughout most of the study period with a final negative balance of \$78,934 by the end of 2026. - 2.
-The DWS had a debt principal of approximately \$734,222 at year end 2019.
-The debt principle decreases each year until 2026 when it reaches a value of \$64,579. - 3.
-Tangible Capital Assets Cost (Closing) includes changes (additions, betterments, disposals, writedowns) in tangible capital assets during the year. - 4.
+- 1. The DWS had a reserve balance of \$345,674 at the end of 2024.
+The water reserve is projected to decrease throughout most of the study period with a final negative balance of \$254,310 by the end of 2031. - 2.
+The DWS had a debt principal of approximately \$281,533.97 at year end in 2024.
+The debt principle decreases each year until it is completely paid by 2027. - 3.
+Tangible Capital Assets Cost (Closing) includes changes (additions, betterments, disposals, write-downs) in tangible capital assets during the year. - 4.
 Tangible Capital Assets (TCA) are assumed to have no residual value when they have reached the end of their projected useful life.
-The projected future costs of capital items include a 20% contingency for items occurring in 2020 or later.
 Amortization was determined using the straight line method.
-The calculation of Amortization begins the year that the asset is put into service. - 5.
-TCA Additions There are ten major capital projects, including installation of hydrants, purchase of leak detection equipment, replacement of filter backwash pumps, replacement of supernatant pumps, replacement of the diesel generator, roof replacement, replacement of membrane modules, replacement of high lift pumps, replacement of membrane air compressor systems, and upgrades of SCADA system. - 6.
+The calculation of Amortization begins the year that the asset is put into service. - TCA Additions Are capital projects that add asset value to the water treatment system.
+Examples during the planning period include the replacement of the high lift pumps and the upgrades to the SCADA system. - 6.
 Transfer from LH Marina Annual revenue of \$10,000 from the Marina that is expected to stay constant throughout the study period. - 7.
 Transfer from Campground Annual revenue of \$10,000 from a local Campground that is expected to stay constant throughout the study period. - 8.
-Water Charges Direct Billings Water Meters There are 390 connections that are comprised of residential, industrial and commercial users varying in size and usage.
-The majority of these connections however are residential users with 5/8" or 3/4" connections.
-All users of the DWS are charged a base flat rate as well as a metered rate (per m).
+Water Charges Direct Billings Water Meters There are 402 connections that are comprised of residential and commercial users varying in size and usage.
+The majority of these connections are residential users with 5/8" or 3⁄4" connections.
+All users of the DWS are charged a base flat rate as well as a metered rate (per m3). - 9.
+Water Hookups A flat rate of \$3,000 is charged for each new connection to the DWS.
+A little over two (2) new hookups have been assumed for each year between 2025 and 2031 - 10.
+Other Miscellaneous revenue for the DWS including water certificates, turn water on/off charges, water meter charges, water repair fees, and OCWA telephone charges.
+Miscellaneous revenue was assumed constant throughout the study period. - 11.
+OCWA Service Agreement OCWA's service agreement is estimated to increase at 2% per year.